JackTiew/mvp-dashboard/README.md

 -   Components are responsive
 -   No console errors or warnings

+## 🎯 Use Cases

+This IntegrityOS dashboard is designed for:

+-   **Executives**: High-level governance overview with AI-powered insights
+-   **Compliance Officers**: Centralized tracking of regulatory requirements
+-   **Risk Managers**: Third-party risk assessment and incident management
+-   **Operations Teams**: Workflow approval standardization and task management
+-   **ESG Teams**: Sustainability reporting and integrity culture monitoring

 ## 📄 License

 This project is part of the Sustainawise MVP.

 ---

-Built with ❤️ using React, TypeScript, and Ant Design
+Built with ❤️ using React, TypeScript, and Ant Design for Governance, Integrity, and ESG Management